lvpp/jcosmo-docs/docs/vle.md

 </p>

 #### Txy Diagram
 In a Txy diagram shown in **Figure 3**, temperature is plotted against composition at a constant pressure.
 Similarly, **the Bubble Point Curve (Tx curve)** is the lower curve, and for a given liquid composition it shows the temperature at which the first bubble of vapor forms upon heating.
 Below this curve, only liquid exists. **The Dew Point Curve (Ty curve)** is the upper curve, which represents the temperature where the last drop of liquid vaporizes.
 Above this curve, only vapor exists.
-Again, **The Two-Phase Region** occurs between the curves, where liquid and vapor coexist in equilibrium [@Koretsky2012;@Smith2007].
+Again, **The Two-Phase Region** occurs between the curves, where liquid and vapor coexist in equilibrium.

 <p align="center">
   <img src="/img/Txy.png" alt="Txy" width="500">